 Why Craft Malt?

 Our members pledge to seek out the highest quality ingredients from farmers in their region.
 We define “regionally sourced” as utilizing raw materials from a 500-mile radius.
-This scope promotes development of strong local grain economies, while allowing for flexibility in years of poor harvest conditions.
+This scope promotes the development of strong local grain economies while allowing for flexibility in years of poor harvest conditions.

 Craft maltsters are utilizing production methods that run the gamut from traditional to technological.
 This range in production methods, combined with the utilization of heirloom and regionally adapted grain varieties, offers an exciting opportunity to explore an unprecedented diversity of flavor.